Chaklader/sudoku-solver/NOTE.md

 C = {SA≠WA, SA≠NT, SA≠Q, SA≠NSW, SA≠V, WA≠NT,NT≠Q, Q≠NSW, NSW≠V}

+Map Coloring CSP
+Goal: color each region with the least number of colors, in such a way that no neighboring regions have the same color.

+Map coloring CSP definitions:

+Variables: X = {WA, NT, Q, NSW, V, SA, T}
+Domains: Di = {orange , green , blue}
+Constraints: C = {SA≠WA, SA≠NT, SA≠Q, SA≠NSW, SA≠V, WA≠NT,NT≠Q, Q≠NSW, NSW≠V}
+Possible solution: {WA=orange, NT=green, Q=orange, NSW=green, V=orange, SA=blue, T=green }

+Constraint Graph
+A constraint graph in CSP is a special case of graph data structure.
+Just like any other graph data structures, a constraint graph consists of:

+Nodes (also called vertices): correspond to CSP variables, and Edges (also called links): correspond to the constraints between the connected variables.
+Representing CSP in a constraint graph helps to visualize the underlying structure and relationships among CSP variables and constraints.

+In the next course, we will learn to use graph search algorithms.
+We can search a constraint graph for finding CSP solutions.
+However, formulating a problem as a CSP can be more efficient than a search problem-solving algorithm because CSP solvers can eliminate large states as defined in CSP constraints.

 Variations on CSP formalism

 1. unary constraint: restricts the value of a single variable.
 For example, in the map-coloring problem, we can assign